Mrinalini97/Optumizers/README.md

 ### How can technology help?

-Technology can facilitate the solution to the lack of Tire Pressure Monitoring Systems in India.
+Technology can facilitate a solution to the lack of Tire Pressure Monitoring Systems in India.
 Data-driven Machine Learning and Image Recognition approaches can be used to analyze historical data and estimate the tire pressures in our vehicles.

 ### The idea